eSports are one of the biggest new trends in professional gaming.

 The Landscape for Women in eSports

-Sadly, harassment and sexism have long been a problem in the anonymous zone of the internet, and the world of eSports is no exception.
-Most women, if they do play eSports, do so invisibly.
+But sadly, harassment and sexism have long been a problem in the anonymous zone of the internet, and the world of eSports is no exception.
+Most women, then, of those who do play eSports, do so invisibly.

 “I don’t want to use voice chat.
 It’s worst on the more casual servers.
 As soon as [other players] see I’m a girl, they have something to say,” says Counter Strike player Heather Mumm in an article on PCGamesN.

 Her feelings are shared among the community.
-Most female gamers don’t use voice chat and don’t advertise their gender.
+Most females playing video games don’t use voice chat and don’t advertise their gender.
 If they’re skilled, they’re immediately accused of hacking the game.
 If they’re struggling, they’re told to “get back in the kitchen” and quit gaming entirely.

 Such a hostile playing environment especially takes its toll when you’re trying to make eSports your career.
 Richelle, a StarCraft 2 player, reached Grandmaster in the game—a huge milestone for any player.
 It should be celebrated, but Richelle still met with backlash for being a woman who earned it.